Dave Wannstedt: Buffalo Bills

 On January 21, 2011, it was announced that Wannstedt was joining the Bills staff as assistant head coach/linebackers coach under Chan Gailey, who served as Wannstedt's offensive coordinator in Miami in 2000 and 2001.
 He was promoted to defensive coordinator on January 2, 2012.
 He was dismissed, along with the entire Bills coaching staff, on December 31, 2012, after the Bills finished the season with a 6–10 record.

 Tampa Bay Buccaneers

 Wannstedt was hired as the Tampa Bay Buccaneers' special teams coach on February 1, 2013.
 He joined the staff of Greg Schiano, who was an assistant under Wannstedt with the Chicago Bears during the mid-to-late 1990s.
 He was let go by the Buccaneers at the end of the 2013 season.

 Television career

 Wannstedt has been a FOX Sports football studio analyst since 2014, appears on FOX NFL Kickoff Sunday mornings during the NFL season, and was an analyst for the Chicago Bears preseason game broadcast on August 29, 2019.
-As of 2023, he is currently a host of Pro Football Weekly on NBC Sports Chicago.
+As of 2023, he was a host of Pro Football Weekly on NBC Sports Chicago.
+Starting with the 2024 NFL season, Wannstedt is the analyst on The Official Bears Postgame Live on Marquee Sports Network.